UNCG-DAISY/Instagrain/README.md

 1. Read through the repository.

-2. Follow the instructions in the [hardware readme](./hardware/readme.md) to 3D print the case, wire the electronic compoenents, and build the camera.
+2. Follow the instructions in the [hardware readme](./hardware/readme.md) to 3D print the case, wire the electronic components, and build the camera.

 3. Follow the instructions in the [software readme](./software/readme.md) to load the Raspberry Pi with the neccesary programs.